patriciogonzalezvivo/eyeo16/README.md

 I'm from Buenos Aires, which, together with Paris and the Upper East Side, is one of the last places in the world where people do Psychoanalysis.

-Among Buenos Aires psychologists, everyone was into this guy:
+Among Buenos Aires psychoanalysts, everyone was into this guy:

 FREUD.

-But I was into this other guy.
+But I was into this other guy,

 … his archenemy.
 Carl Gustave Jung.